skerkour/bloom-legacy/blog/content/2019-december-update.md

 Whether it be an eBook, an image or a text file, whether the data is public or private.
 In the long run, any bit of data will either become public or will be lost.

-But the asymmetry between those who store and proceed the data (*cloud providers*), and those who produce the data (*people*) create great power imbalance.
+But the asymmetry between those who store and proceed the data (*cloud providers*), and those who produce and use the data (*people*) create great power imbalance.

 This is why, as of today, cryptography is <a href="https://en.wikipedia.org/wiki/Permanent_Record_(autobiography)" target="_blank" rel="noopener">the only mean to equilibrate power between those 2 parties</a>.